 Due to unforeseen circumstances, the May 7 performance has been canceled.

 May amnesia never kiss us on the mouth is co-commissioned by The Museum of Modern Art, New York and Dia Art Foundation, New York.

 Organized at MoMA by Martha Joseph, The Phyllis Ann and Walter Borten Assistant Curator of Media and Performance.
-Performances produced by Lizzie Gorfaine, Producer, and Kate Scherer, Manager, with Ginny Benson, Assistant Performance Coordinator, Performance and Live Programs.
+Performances produced by Lizzie Gorfaine, Producer, and Ginny Benson, former Assistant Performance Coordinator, with the support of Olivia Rousey, Assistant Performance Coordinator, Performance and Live Programs.